demisto/content-docs/content-repo/extra-docs/articles/deprecation-process-and-hidden-packs.md

 1) The pack's name ends with the suffix (Deprecated).

-2) the pack description should start one of the following sentences:
+2) The pack description should start one of the following sentences:

 - "Deprecated.
 Use {OTHER_PACK_NAME} instead."
 - "Deprecated. {Optional: REASON} No available replacement."